sebadob/hiqlite/hiqlite/README.md

 ## Known Issues

-There are currently 2 known issues, which I was not able to reproduce easily for debugging:
+There are currently some known issues:

 1. Sometimes a node can hang on shutdown.
 In this case it needs to be killed manually.
    As mentioned already, I was not able to reproduce this so far.
 It happens to me somewhere in the range of 1 out of